SymfonyCasts/doctrine-queries/sfcasts/criteria.md

 # Criteria: Filter Relation Collections

 On the category show page, we're looping over all of the fortune cookies in that category.
-Let's check out that template: `/templates/fortune/showCategory.html.twig`.
-Okay, we can see that we're looping over `category.fortuneCookies` and rendering some stuff inside of there.
-So here's the thing: If you look at the `FortuneCookie.php` entity, it has a `bool $discontinued` flag.
+Let's check out that template: `templates/fortune/showCategory.html.twig`.
+Here it is: we loop over `category.fortuneCookies` and render some stuff.

+But... there's a problem.
+Open up the `FortuneCookie` entity.
+It has a `bool $discontinued` flag.
 Occasionally, we stop producing a specific fortune cookie.
+When we do, we set `discontinued` to true.

-Right now, on this page, we're looping over *all* of the fortune cookies for a category, which includes cookies we're currently producing *and* those we have discontinued.
-We're really only interested in seeing the ones we're still making, so we need to find a way to hide our discontinued cookies.
+Right now, we're looping over *all* of the fortune cookies for a category: including both current *and* discontinued cookies!
+But management is really only interested in *current* fortune cookies.
+We need a way to *hide* the discontinued ones.
 How can we do that?

+Over in the controller for this page - `FortuneController` - we *could* create a separate query from the `$fortuneCookieRepository` with

+> WHERE category :category and discontinued = false.

-Over in the controller for this page - `FortuneController.php` - we could create a separate query here from the `$fortuneCookieRepository` where we say "where `category` equals this `$category` and `discontinued` equals `false`.
-But that's kind of lame because it's just so easy to do this inside of our template.
-So... is there some way to use the `category` object directly to only get the current fortune cookies?
-The answer is... absolutely!
-And if we do it correctly, we can do it *really* efficiently.
+But... that's kind of lame!
+Right now, looping over the cookies in the template is deliciously simple.
+Do we really need to back up to the controller, create a custom query and pass in the results as a new Twig variable?
+Is it possible, instead, to use the `category` object... but filter *out* the discontinued cookies!
+Absolutely!
+And if we do it correctly, we can do it *really* efficiently

 The first step is optional, but in the controller, I'm going to change `->findWithFortunesJoin()` back to just `->find()`.
+I'm making this change - which removes the join - *just* so that it's a bit easier for us to see the end result of what we're about to do.

-I'm removing the join we had to make the inner workings of the new feature we're *about* to work on a little more obvious.
-This doesn't change anything except that our queries go up to three.
-That's one query for the category, our custom query that we're making, and then one query for all of the fortunes *inside* of this category.
+Doing this doesn't change anything... except that our queries go up to three.
+That's one query for the `Category`, our custom query that we're making, and then one query for all of the fortunes *inside* of this `Category`.

+## Adding a Custom Entity Method for Discontinued Cookies

+Remember the goal: we want to be able to call *something* on the `Category` object to get back the related fortune cookies... but hiding the discontinued ones.

-To get this working, we're going to go into our `Category.php` entity and find the `getFortuneCookies()` method.
+Open up the `Category` entity and find the `getFortuneCookies()` method.
 There it is.
-Right below that, let's create a new method here called `getFortuneCookiesStillInProduction()`.
-This, like the normal method, is going to return a Doctrine `Collection`.
-And, just to help it out, copy the `@return` doc above. we'll say that this is a `Collection` that's going to be a `FortuneCookie`, so if we loop over this, our editor is going to know that each item in the `Collection` is a `FortuneCookie` entity.
+Below that, add a new method called `getFortuneCookiesStillInProduction()`.
+This, like the normal method, will return a Doctrine `Collection`.
+And... just to help my editor, copy the `@return` doc above to say that this is a `Collection` of `FortuneCookie` objects.

-So... what do we do inside of here?
-We *could* just loop over `$this->fortuneCookies() as $fortuneCookie` and create an array of new ones that *aren't* discontinued, basically popping this into a new array.
-The problem with this is, as soon as we call `$this->getFortuneCookies()`, that's going to query for *every* single fortune cookie and then we're going to create a new collection.
-This new `$inProduction` collection will only contain some of them, though.
-So we're querying for *all* of them, even though we're only using *some* of them.
-Pretty wasteful.
-What we *really* want to do is tell Doctrine to make a fresh query from inside of here to the `FortuneCookieRepository`, where `discontinued` equals `false`.

-Normally, we can't make queries from inside of an entity because we need the repository and we don't have access to that.
-But these relationship properties are an exception to that rule using a really cool system called the *criteria system*.
-It works like this: We say `$criteria = Criteria::` - the one from Doctrine/Common/Collections - `create()`.
-This functions a bit like the `QueryBuilder`, but it's not *exactly* the same.
-We'll say `->andWhere()`, and we can use `Criteria::` again with `expr()->`, and here, we can kind of build our `WHERE` clause.
-You can see that there's `in`, `contains`, `gt`... but we're going to use `eq()` for "equals".
-And inside, we'll say `'discontinued', false`.
-This, on its own, is just creating an object that's describing a `WHERE` clause.
-Below, we can say `return $this->fortuneCookies->matching($criteria)`.
+So... what do we do inside here?
+We *could* loop over `$this->fortuneCookies as $fortuneCookie` and create an array of objects that are *not* discontinued.

+But... as soon as we start working with `$this->getFortuneCookies()`, that will cause Doctrine to query for *every* related fortune cookie.
+Do you see the problem?
+We might be asking Doctrine to query and prepare 100 `FortuneCookie` objects... even though this final `$inProduction` collection may only contain 10 of them.
+What a waste!

+What we *really* want to do is tell Doctrine that *when* it makes the query for the related fortune cookies, it should add an extra `WHERE discontinued = false`. inside.

+## Hello Criteria

+But... how the heck do we do that?
+Doctrine makes that query automatically and magically somewhere in the background.
+Whelp, this is where the *criteria system* comes in handy.

+It works like this: say `$criteria = Criteria::` - the one from `Doctrine\Common\Collections` - `create()`.

+This works a bit like the `QueryBuilder`, but it's not *exactly* the same.
+We can say `->andWhere()` and then use `Criteria::` again with `expr()->`.
+This `expr()` or "expression" functions lets us, sort of, *build* the WHREE clause.
+It has methods like `in`, `contains` or `gt` for "greater than".
+We want `eq()` for "equals".
+Inside, say `discontinued`, `false`.

+Ok, this, on its own, just creating an object that describes a `WHERE` clause that could be added to some *other* query.
+To *use* it, `return $this->fortuneCookies->matching($criteria)`.

+Cool, huh?
 This basically says:

-`Take this collection, but only return the ones that match this criteria.`
+> Take this collection, but only return the ones that match this criteria.

+Yea, as you'll see in a minute, this will *modify* the query to get those fortune cookies!

-To actually *use* this method, over in `showCategory.html.twig`, instead of looping over `category.fortuneCookies`, we're going to loop over `category.fortuneCookiesStillInProduction`.
+To *use* this method, over in `showCategory.html.twig`, instead of looping over `category.fortuneCookies`, loop over `category.fortuneCookiesStillInProduction`.

 Let's try this!
 Refresh, and...
-I don't actually know if any of these are discontinued, but it *did* go from three to two.
+I don't actually know if any of these are discontinued, but it *did* go from three to two!
 And the best part?
 Check out that query!
-Here's the first one for the category, here's our custom one... but take a look at this last query here.
-When we ask for the discontinued fortune cookies, it actually queries from `fortune_cookie`, where the `category` is our category and where `t0.discontinued` is false.
-So it made the most efficient query to just get the fortune cookies that we needed.
-That's *powerful*.
+Here's the first one for the category, here's our custom one... but take a look at this last query.
+When we ask for the "fortune cookies still in production", it queries from `fortune_cookie`, where the `category =` our category *and* where `t0.discontinued` is false!
+So it made the most *efficient* query to fetch *just(* the fortune cookies that we need.
+That's *amazing*.

+## Organizing your Criteria Code in the Reposiotry

-One weird downside to this right now is that I normally like to keep my query logic inside of my repository.
-Fortunately, we *can* move it there.
-Since this is dealing with fortune cookies, I'm going to open `FortuneCookieRepository.php` and, anywhere inside of here, we're going to create a `public static function` called... how about `createFortuneCookiesStillInProductionCriteria()`, and we're going to return a `Criteria` object from here.
-Then, I'm going to go and grab that `$criteria` statement from our other method... and return that.
+Now, one minor downside right now is that... i normally like to keep my query logic inside of a repository... not in the middle of an entity.
+Fortunately, we can move it there.

+Becauise this is dealing with fortune cookies, I'm going to open `FortuneCookieRepository` and, anywhere, add a new `public static function` called... how about `createFortuneCookiesStillInProductionCriteria()`.
+This will return a `Criteria` object.

+Now, going the `$criteria` statement from the entity... and return that.

+## The Method is Static?

-Notice that this is a `static` method.
-There are two reasons for that.
-These `Criteria` objects aren't actually making queries or anything, so they can be `static`.
-They can live in a `static` method.
-But more importantly, we don't have access to our repository object from inside `Category`.
-So if we're going to call a method on a repository, it has to be `static`.
+Notice that this is a `static` method... which I don't use *too* often.
+There are two reasons for this.
+First, these `Criteria` objects aren't actually making queries... and they don't rely on any data or services.
+And so, this method *can* be static.
+Second, and more importantly, we don't have access to the repository object from inside `Category`.
+So... if want to call a method on a repository, it needs to be `static`.
+This is a special thing I typically do in my repositories *only* for this criteria situation.

-Now, inside of this, we can say `$criteria =  FortuneCookieRepository::createFortuneCookiesStillInProductionCriteria()`.
-This has now centralized that logic inside of a repository.
-You can also reuse these `Criteria` in your queries as well, which is pretty cool.
+Back in the entity, we can say `$criteria` equals `FortuneCookieRepository::createFortuneCookiesStillInProductionCriteria()`.

+Logic centralization, check!
+We can also reuse these `Criteria` objects inside the `QueryBuilder`.
 Let's see...
+I don't have a good example... so... in this method, above, let's pretend I'm creating a `QueryBuilder` with `$this->createQueryBuilder('fortune_cookie')`.
+To add the criteria it's...
+`->addCriteria(self::createFortuneCookiesStillInProduction)`.

-I don't have an example at the moment... so if we scroll up a bit... in this method above, let's pretend I'm creating a `QueryBuilder` with `$this->createQueryBuilder('fortune_ cookie')`.
-And then we can say `->addCriteria(self::createFortuneCookiesStillInProduction)`.
-So even though the criteria system is a little bit different than our normal QueryBuilder, we can still put them *inside* of QueryBuilders so we can reuse the new method that we just created.
-And of course, if we head over and refresh... everything *still* works.
+So, even though the criteria system is a bit different than our normal QueryBuilder, we *can* still reuse them everywhere.
+Oh, and let's check that things are still working.
+We're good!

 Okay, on the homepage, we have a similar problem.
 This says "Proverbs(3)", and if we click that, there are *two*.
 This is still showing the count of *all* of the fortune cookies.
 What's happening here?
 Over in `homepage.html.twig`... let's see... ah, yes.
 We're looping over `categories`, and then we're calling `category.fortuneCookies|length` which, as we know, returns *all* of the fortune cookies.
 Then we're just counting them.
 Let's change that to `fortuneCookiesStillInProduction`.

 Back on the homepage, watch this "(3)".
 It *should* go down to two, and... it *does*.
 But that's not even the best part.
 Open up the query for that.
-Remember, thanks to our fetch `EXTRA_LAZY`, since we're only counting the number of fortune cookies, it knows to make a super fast `COUNT` query for those fortune cookies.
-But because of the criteria system, it's selecting `COUNT FROM fortune_cookies WHERE` the `category` equals our category and our `discontinued` equals that.
-So it's still making the most efficient query possible to get this `COUNT`, which is pretty awesome.
+Remember, thanks to our fetch `EXTRA_LAZY`, since we're only counting the number of fortune cookies, it knows to make a super fast `COUNT` query.
+And thanks to the criteria system, it's selecting `COUNT FROM fortune_cookies WHERE` the `category` = our category *and* `discontinued = false`.
+Woh!

 Next: We want to hide discontinued fortune cookies from everywhere on our site.
-Is there a way that we could hook into Doctrine and just add that `WHERE` clause automatically *everywhere*?
+Is there a way that we could hook into Doctrine and add that `WHERE` clause automatically... *everywhere*?
 There *is*.
 It's called *filters*.